InsiteSoftware/commerce-csharp-sdk/README.md

 `bool ClearAll();`

 #### INetworkService
-A service which determines network availability.
+This service determines network availability.
 This is an optional service, used to determine if a network request should be sent or not.
 If this method returns false, the SDK will attempt to grab a cached version of the response.
 Otherwise, if true, the SDK will make the request as normal.
-_Note: If IsOnline() returns_ `false`_, and if you've configured caching off, then the request will always return_ `null`_._
+_Note: If IsOnline() returns_ `false`_, and if you have configured caching off, then the request will always return_ `null`_._

 `bool IsOnline();`

 #### ITrackingService
-A service for event tracking.
-This is where you would add your analytic service implementation.
+This service tracks events.
+This is where you would add your analytics service implementation.
 If you don't yet have an analytic service, you should still implement this interface, but the methods can be left blank.
+The parameters needed to configure the service are as follows:

 `ISessionService SessionService { get; }`
 `void Initialize();`